danisaikou/E-33a/cs-darmok/darmoktrack/readme.md

     INVOICE:
     - Generating the invoice on the screen was easy, I basically just copied what was making all the info display on the project screen minus the forms, and prettied it up with bootstrap
     - Getting the invoice to print to PDF was a different story.
-This is one of those things that sounds like it should be super easy but I had to try a few different methods to get it to work.
+I wound up just putting a button to 'print' because all modern browsers have a 'print to PDF' function anyway.
+I did try jsPDF and a few other things, but it kept either rendering the document blank or with just the code and none of the front end formatting.